 The concept behind this technology is a little bit more complicated than the previous one, but it’s just as easy to understand.

 The need for split tunneling arose when VPN users had to use various devices on a remote network such as network printers or local storage devices while still protecting their privacy through a VPN server.
 Simple enough, right?

 So what split tunneling does is that it lets you choose which devices that are currently connected to your router are connected to a VPN server and which ones are connected to the Internet directly.

 This can help you download in complete safety without compromising the speed of other Internet services, print documents on your printer without revealing your online identity and even stream online content such as movies while using local services.

 Both Mac and Windows editions of ExpressVPN include a “Connection Per App” feature that let you decide which application should be VPN-protected and the ones that are not.

 Tor, which is another popular anonymity service, can be used in conjunction with ExpressVPN to further increase your online privacy.
 The “science” between this technique which is also known as “Tor over VPN” is that you can benefit from Tor network’s complete privacy protection without any node knowing your home IP address or your ISP flagging you for using Tor since all the traffic is encrypted.

-Torrenting is another pressing matter when using a VPN since most of the traffic is nowadays being heavily monitored and you might want to cover your tracks as thoroughly as possible.
+Torrenting is another pressing matter when using a VPN, since most of the traffic is heavily monitored nowadays and you might want to cover your tracks as thoroughly as possible.

 IP binding and using the Network Lock